Bocaparvovirus: Life cycle

 Viral replication is nuclear.
 Entry into the host cell is achieved by attachment to host receptors, which mediates clathrin-mediated endocytosis.
 Replication follows the rolling-hairpin model.
 DNA-templated transcription, with some alternative splicing mechanism is the method of transcription.
 The virus exits the host cell by nuclear pore export.

 Humans, cattle, and dogs serve as the natural host.
 Transmission routes are oral and respiratory.

 Clinical

 These viruses generally infect the gastrointestinal and respiratory tracts.
 Some may cross the placenta and cause congenital infection of the fetus.

 Canine minute virus, first isolated in 1967 and associated with disease in 1970, causes respiratory disease with breathing difficulty and enteritis with severe diarrhoea, spontaneous abortion of fetuses, and death of newborn puppies.

 Human bocaviruses were first isolated in 2005 in Sweden.
-They may be able to cause hepatitis in an immunosuppressed host.
+They may be able to cause hepatitis in an immunosuppressed host, and may be implicated in causing hepatic injury in pediatric patients.

 Bocaparvoviruses have been isolated from human colon and lung cancers.
 The clinical importance of this finding—if any—remains to be seen.

 The incidence of bocavirus in patients with cancer is higher than that of healthy controls.